vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 ## <a id="checklist"></a> Preparation Checklist

-Use this checklist to make sure you are prepared to deploy a Tanzu Kubernetes Grid management cluster to Azure:
+Use this checklist to make sure you are prepared to deploy a Tanzu Community Edition management cluster to Azure:

 - Tanzu CLI installed